 Ghunim said she believes the documentary is especially important during a time when the dominant narrative regarding immigrants has not been in their favor, to say the least.
-She said she hopes to bring the special to the PBS network some time in 2020 to educate people on the immigrant story from the perspectives of her father and mother, whose quests to find their childhood homes in Palestine and Mexico, respectively, are both expected to be featured in the film.
+She said she hopes to bring the special to the PBS network some time in 2020 to educate people on the immigrant story.

 “It’s super important for us to be telling our own stories, because for too long other people have been telling our narrative, and it’s not the truth,” Ghunim said.
 “This is why we’re in the situation we are right now… Putting our story out there is super important.
 I would be super grateful to anyone be willing to provide funding for the film.”

-Already, Ghunim has accompanied her father on a quest to find his childhood home in Palestine.
+Already, Ghunim has accompanied her father on a trip to find his childhood home in Palestine.
 While she doesn’t want to spoil the ending, the experience was eye-opening, to say the least.

-“My father had never returned since the Nabka (also known as the “Catastrophe”, during which thousands of Palestinians were expelled from their homes by Israeli settlers), in 1948,” she said.
-“We were blown away because even though his whole village was removed, complete strangers, Palestinians took him in…Twelve people came with us to help him see his home and it was absolutely beautiful.”
+“My father had never returned since the Nabka (also known as the “Catastrophe”, during which thousands of Palestinians were expelled from their homes by Israeli settlers) in 1948,” she said.
+“We were blown away because even though his whole village was removed, complete strangers, Palestinians took him in…12 people came with us to help him see his home and it was absolutely beautiful.”

 The startling impact of the occupation was on full display in occupied Palestine, a setting that is expected to be a major backdrop for the film at a time when the outside world is still mostly unaware of the plight of the country’s residents.